-The most basic student contents insurance policy will generally cover the belongings you keep in your student house or halls, such as clothes, TV and non-portable desktop computers.
-However, you won’t usually be covered if your laptop is stolen from a café or on the way to a lecture.
+The most basic student contents insurance policy will generally cover items in a student house or halls, such as clothes, TV and non-portable desktop computers.
+However, it may not provide cover when they’re taken out of the property – if their laptop is stolen from a café or on the way to a lecture, for example.

-To have your possessions covered when they’re out of your home, you’ll need to add personal protection or extra gadget insurance to your policy.
-You may also choose to add cover for accidental damage to computers to your basic policy, and if you cycle around the campus you may want to add bike cover.
+To have their possessions covered when they’re out, you may want to look at adding personal protection or extra gadget insurance to their policy.
+You can choose to add cover for accidental damage to computers, or bike cover – if they’re taking their bike to university.

-Student insurance will vary depending on the level of cover and the provider you choose to go with.
+Student insurance will vary depending on the level of cover and the provider.

-You can get student contents insurance which will give you the most basic level of cover from £25 a year with HSBC.
+We offer student contents insurance which will give you the most basic level of cover from £25 a year.
 This includes accidental damage cover for home entertainment equipment, mirrors, and glass up to £250 per incident.
 Additional cover can be added for bicycles, laptops and other high-value items.

 When's the best time to get student insurance?

-Get your insurance ready to start from the day you move into your student accommodation.
-Most policies will also cover contents in transit between your parents’ or guardians’ home and your university at the beginning and end of term.
+You can set up student contents insurance to start from the day your child moves into their university accommodation.
+Some policies may cover the contents when in transit between home and the student accommodation at the beginning and end of term.

 HSBC Student insurance is provided by Aviva Insurance Limited.